Exposure of Sexual Organs

 In 2020, the Florida legislature added the crime of “exposure of sexual organs” to the long list of misdemeanor exceptions to the warrantless arrest rule.

 After the change, the officer can make a warrantless arrest for the offense, even if the act did not occur in the officer’s presence.
-Such an arrest for indecent exposure might be based only on a victim or civilian witness report.
+Such an arrest for indecent exposure of a naked sexual organ might be based only on a victim or civilian witness report.

 The Florida legislature justified the new rule because “if a victim or witness contacts police about an indecent exposure, the offense is likely to end before police respond and obtaining an arrest warrant to timely address the complaint may be impractical.”
 See HOUSE OF REPRESENTATIVES STAFF FINAL BILL ANALYSIS, BILL #: CS/HB 675 Exposure of Sexual Organs, TIED BILLS: IDEN./SIM.
 BILLS: CS/SB 1018.